lug-taunus/python-telegram-bot/README.md

-# python-telegram-bot
+# babbel-tux
-Python Telegram bot for the LUG-Taunus group
+Telegram bot for the LUG-Taunus group written in Python